K-homological finiteness and hyperbolic groups: Preliminaries on boundaries of hyperbolic spaces

 Equipped with a canonical topology defined in terms of the Gromov product, the boundary $\bd X$ is compact and metrizable (see \cite[Ch.7, \S2]{GdH}).
 But the metric structure on $\bd X$, which is of great importance in this paper, is a more subtle issue.

 \begin{defn} A \emph{visual metric} on $\bd X$ is a metric $d_\e$ satisfying $d_\e\asymp\exp(-\e(\cdot,\cdot)_o)$ for some $\e>0$, called the \emph{visual parameter} of $d_\e$. \end{defn}

 This definition is independent of the chosen basepoint $o\in X$, and every visual metric determines the canonical topology on $\bd X$.
-If $d_\e$ is a visual metric, then so is the snowflaked metric $d_\e^\alpha$ for any $\alpha\in (0,1]$; consequently, if $\e$ is a visual parameter then any $\e'\in (0,\e]$ is a visual parameter as well.
-In general, there is no natural choice of visual metric on $\bd X$.
+If $d_\e$ is a visual metric, then so is $d_\e^\alpha$ for any $\alpha\in (0,1]$; consequently, if $\e$ is a visual parameter then so is any $\e'\in (0,\e]$.